Get Fit in Your Garden – 10 Outdoor Fitness Equipment Ideas for the British Summer!

 Check out this dedicated product page at amazon.co.uk to see the picture gallery and latest (big at the time of writing this) discount info.

 Trampolines come in all shapes and sizes.
 This page is more for people wanting a workout, so if you are after one of the bigger family trampolines instead, I’ll direct you to this article, which covers these types in depth.

 Smaller trampolines can give you a vigorous cardio workout and are one of the more enjoyable types of exercise too.

 You’ll want to avoid the flimsy ‘no-name’ models, and step up just one level to the more robust types.
-A great example is the BodyMax 40 Inch Mini-Trampoline, this has a foam surround, solid design and is capable of handling vigorous use from people up to 100kgs (that is around 15.5 stone).
+A great example is the Maximus Pro 40 Inch Folding Rebounder Trampoline, this has a foam surround, solid design and is capable of handling vigorous use from people up to 150kgs (that is more than 23 stone).